rutendo-lemon/airbnb-clone-project/README.md

 **Relationships:**
 - A payment is associated with a single booking.
 - A booking can have one or multiple payments depending on the payment system.

+## Feature Breakdown

+- **User Management**
+  This feature allows users to register, authenticate, and manage their profiles securely.
+It ensures that each user has a personalized experience and can interact with properties, bookings, and reviews.

+- **Property Management**
+  Hosts can create, update, retrieve, and delete property listings.
+This feature allows properties to be showcased with detailed descriptions, pricing, and location information for potential guests.

+- **Booking System**
+  Users can make, update, and manage bookings, including check-in and check-out dates.
+This system ensures that reservations are handled efficiently and accurately, preventing double-bookings.

+- **Payment Processing**
+  Handles transactions related to bookings in a secure and reliable manner.
+This feature records payment details and tracks the status of each payment, ensuring smooth financial operations for hosts and guests.

+- **Review System**
+  Allows users to post and manage reviews and ratings for properties they have stayed in.
+This feature helps build trust and transparency between hosts and guests by providing feedback and insights.

+- **API Documentation**
+  Detailed documentation of REST and GraphQL APIs ensures that developers can easily integrate with the backend.
+This feature improves clarity, reduces errors, and facilitates collaboration.

+- **Database Optimizations**
+  Implements indexing and caching strategies to improve performance and reduce database load.
+This ensures efficient data retrieval for frequently accessed information such as properties and bookings.